-With finances this method of learning is largely the same.
-It is the sad fact that millions of people lose various amounts of money on the stock market every single year.
+With finances, this method of learning is largely the same.
+It is a sad fact that millions of people lose various amounts of money on the stock market every single year.
 Many of these people are beginners and new traders that have not yet learned a few simple lessons that can be the difference between a profit and a loss.
 Here are a few of those lessons.

 Have a Plan, Stick to the Plan

 Many beginners start out investing by simply waiting until they find a company they like, then purchasing shares of that company.
 Some will go a little further and wait until the price of that company has a few bad days or even weeks, and then buy in.

 This is not a trading strategy.
 If this is your plan, it is guaranteed to fail.
 Just ask the millions of people that do it every year.
 Instead, research stocks and build out one simple strategy that you think will work.
 Write it down, and then stick to it.
 No matter how tempting it is to break out of your strategy, don’t do it.
 Give it the time you planned on giving it when you were thinking logically.
 If that time comes to an end and the strategy is still not profitable then you can move on.

 Recommended Stock Investing Posts:

 - Traditional IRA vs. Roth IRA vs. 401k

 - 3 Reasons Day Traders Need To Use Volume Weighted Average Price

 - How We Make Money Swing Trading Stocks